 - Irrespective of whether basis period reform is implemented, the MTD quarterly update requirement will be for standard quarters to 5 April, July, October and January with an option to elect to report to 31 March, 30 June, 30 September and 31 December.

-- The end of period statement (EOPS), which is used to finalise the reporting for each income source, is decoupled from the quarterly updates and will be required for accounting periods.
+- The end of period statement (EOPS), which is used to finalise the reporting for each income source, is decoupled from the quarterly updates and will be required for basis periods.
 The EOPS is the equivalent of the SA103 and SA105 self-employment and property pages on the self assessment tax return.

 - New businesses will be required to join MTD ITSA from the April after they file their first self assessment tax return.